-Before using any church owned buildings, or allowing any other group to use church-owned buildings, please complete the Recovery Action Plan Checklist at: https://victas.uca.org.au/download/668/faq/8852/recovery-action-plan-checklist other equipment is permitted to be shared by participants.
-Food or drink can be served as part of a religious gathering or after a religious gathering.
-It is recommended that single use items are used to serve food or drink.
-It is recommended that one person serves or distributes food or drinks.
-For example, one person uses the urn for hot water for tea
+Before using any church owned buildings, or allowing any other group to use church-owned buildings, please complete the Recovery Action Plan Checklist at: https://victas.uca.org.au/download/668/faq/8852/recovery-action-plan-checklist

 Community/Church Halls and similar buildings may be used.
 Patron number caps have been replaced with a density quotient of 1 person per 2sqm, subject to use of electronic record keeping.
 If not using electronic record keeping a density quotient of 1 person per 4sqm applies.
 All physical distancing and hygiene requirements must be met.